buffer/thug/doc/source/plugins.rst

         [ThugPluginsPost]
         plugins: Plugins.TestPlugin

-The configuration file plugins.conf defines which plugins are to be loaded in pre and post-analysis stage (you can specify many plugins by simply comma separating them).
-The plugins should contain a class named *Handler* which should be conform to this interface
+The configuration file plugins.conf defines which plugins are to be loaded in the pre and post-analysis stages (you can specify many plugins by simply comma separating them).
+The plugins should contain a class named *Handler* which should be compliant with the following interface

 .. code-block:: python